To & From the Airport

-Driving the steep, winding, frenetic one-way streets of La Paz may be intimidating for the uninitiated, but for longer day trips into the immediate hinterlands, you could consider renting a car (per day US$50-100), but hiring a driver is probably easier and just as economical.
+Driving the steep, winding, frenetic one-way streets of La Paz may be intimidating for the uninitiated, but for longer day trips into the immediate hinterlands, you could consider renting a car (per day US$50 to US$100), but hiring a driver is probably easier and just as economical.

 Micro & Minibus

 La Paz’s sputtering and smoke-spewing micros, the older three-quarter-sized buses, charge about B$2 per trip.
 Minibuses service most places as well, for a slightly higher cost.
 In addition to a route number or letter, micros plainly display their destination and route on a signboard posted in the front window.
 Minibuses usually have a young tout screaming the stops.
 Wave to catch the bus.
 They stop at signed paradas (official stops), or, if the cops aren’t watching, whenever you wave them down.

 Trufis are shared cars or minibuses that ply set routes.
 Destinations are identified on placards on the roof or windscreen.
 They charge approximately B$3 around town and B$4 to Zona Sur.

 Radio taxis (with roof bubbles advertising their telephone numbers) are recommended.
 Charges are a little higher after 11pm.
 Normal taxi services (with just a taxi sign, no phone number and no bubble) are best avoided as they've been used in the past for (rare) express kidnappings.